-My music is intended for close, even meditational listening, with elements of both adbhuta rasa (exhilaration) and shanta rasa (tranquility).
-There is an expressive feel different from live musicians that may deter some, but hopefully, you will give my medium an opportunity beyond that traditional expectation, and allow the import of the music to manifest.
+My music is intended for close, even meditational listening on both intellectual and spiritual planes, including elements of adbhuta rasa (wonderment, exhilaration) and shanta rasa (tranquility).
+Daedal aural constellations spring from a passion for meticulously fired musical elements born from my evolving thought processes and temperament.
+There is an expressive feel related yet varied from traditional performance that may deter some, but hopefully you will give my medium an opportunity beyond entirely familiar expectations and allow the import of the music to manifest.

-If you visit the individual CDs on the homepage, there is information regarding specific instrumentation, and liner notes explaining the aesthetic and technical nature of the music.
+If you visit the individual albums pages, there is information regarding specific instrumentation, and liner notes explaining the aesthetic and technical nature of the music.

-All Azure Miles CDs manifest a continuum of my experiences and perceptions of the inner and outer worlds through the realm of music.
+All Azure Miles albums manifest a continuum of my experiences and perceptions of the inner and outer worlds through the realm of music.
 The recordings are divided into four main categories as follows:

 Post-Raga CDs for Meruvina

 CDs from 2012 to present

 Music that is not based on specific ragas, yet exhibits a strong influence from my previous use of ragas.

 CDs for Meruvina Based on Indian Ragas